IdoS88/HomeAssigmentAlgo/README.md

 For questions, issues, or contributions:

 1. Check the documentation in `/docs`
+2. Review the [Project Structure](PROJECT-STRUCTURE.md) for code organization
-2. Review existing issues
+3. Review existing issues
-3. Create a new issue with detailed information
+4. Create a new issue with detailed information
-4. Include test data and expected behavior
+5. Include test data and expected behavior

 ## 🔄 Version History